MAGNETIC UNITS CONVERSION

 Magnetic field

-Magnetic field with density of 1 T generates one newton of force per ampere of current per meter of conductor.
+The flux density is called induction.
+The SI magnetic induction unit B is tesla (T): 1 T = 1 Wb/m2 = 1 Vs/m2.
+Mathematically, magnetic field with density of 1 T generates one newton of force per ampere of current per meter of conductor.

 MAGNETIC FLUX DENSITY UNIT